gigasquid/clj-drone/README.md

 ## Usage

-Just beginning the start of the control library, so far only take-off, land and emergency landing are implemented.
+Just beginning the start of the control library,so far only movement commands are supported
 More to come soon.

 Sample Usage - Drone Takes off for 10 seconds and then lands